snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

          1. Register a new OAuth OIDC entity.
 To learn, see [Create an OAuth OIDC provider](https://docs.servicenow.com/bundle/vancouver-platform-security/page/administer/security/task/add-OIDC-entity.html).

-         1. The following table provides guidance on how to fill out OIDC provider registration form
+         1. The following table provides guidance on how to fill out OIDC provider registration form:

               Field | Description | Recommended Value
               --- | --- | ---